Vortex properties in the extended supersolid phase of dipolar Bose-Einstein condensates

-The radius $R_c$ of the averaged cavity is measured at half the value of the depression of the local density at the vortex axis, i.e. from the condition $\rho _v(R_c)-\rho_0(R_c)=\rho_0 (0)/2$, where $\rho _v$ and $\rho _0$ are the average density profiles with and without vortex, respectively.
+The radius $R_c$ of the averaged cavity is measured at half the value of the depression of the local density at the vortex axis, i.e. from the condition $\rho _0(R_c)-\rho_v(R_c)=\rho_0 (0)/2$, where $\rho _v$ and $\rho _0$ are the average density profiles with and without vortex, respectively.
 The cavity radius so calculated ranges from $R_c\sim 23{,}000\,a_0$ for $a_s=95\,a_0$ to $R_c\sim 35{,}000\,a_0$ for $a_s=89\,a_0$.
 The calculated values are reported in Table I. For comparison, the distance between the vortex core position and the neighboring droplets center is $37{,}000\, a_0$ (for the $a_s=93\,a_0$ case).

 A measure of the local vortex excitation energy per unit length of a vortex of length $L$ is the integrated vortex kinetic energy \cite{reatto,rossi}, which can be defined as follows:

 where $E_{kin}^v,E_{kin}$ are the kinetic energies within a cylinder of radius $R=\sqrt{x^2+y^2}$ and length $L$ (with and without a vortex line along its axis) as a function of the distance $R$ from the vortex axis (here the $z$-axis).